 The report presents information on the percentage of pupils who have ever smoked, tried alcohol or taken drugs.
 In addition, it explores the attitudes of school children towards smoking and drinking; relationships between smoking, drinking and drug use; the links between smoking, drinking and drug use and other factors such as age, gender, ethnicity and previous truancy or exclusion.

 Surveys since 1998 have included a core set of questions on smoking, drinking and drug use and, since 2000 the remainder of the questions have focused in alternate years on smoking and drinking or on drug use.
 The emphasis of the 2014 survey is on smoking and drinking whilst still containing information on drug use.

 The Infant Feeding Survey (IFS) has been conducted every five years since 1975 and was last carried out in 2010 by IFF Research with Professor Mary Renfrew of the University of Dundee on behalf of the Health and Social Care Information Centre.
 It investigates variations in feeding practices among different socio-demographic groups and establishes the age at which solid foods are introduced and examines practices associated with introducing solid foods for infants up to 9 months old.

 A number of new questions were added to the survey in 2010, covering a range of topics including the Healthy Start scheme (a means-tested voucher scheme for pregnant women or mothers with children under 4 years old to help with basic food items), how mothers who had multiple births fed their babies, whether babies were full term or premature, as well as further exploration of the types of problems mothers may have experienced while breastfeeding.

-View Statistics on Obesity, Physical Activity and Diet - England, 2016 for more information.
+View Statistics on Smoking - England 2016 for more information.

 - Self-reported hearing difficulties included for the first time